pwnage101/value-per-acre/revenue_per_acre_san_diego.md

 There are still deficiencies in my processing steps, as well as missing data from the source.
 Some of these issues include, but are not limited to:

+* California Proposition 13 is the biggest issue with the data.
+Fixed assessment values has led to excessive noise in the coloring, especially in older areas where the extent of property assessment dates extends over many decades.
+One parcel could be assessed at $40k. while an adjacent parcel could be $800k, despite both parcels having the same area.
+This doesn't just add noise, but I believe that it causes newer suburban developments to become overvalued in the output plot relative to older urban developments.
 * Several parcels share identical geometries when the owner is leasing subdivisions of the parcel to other entities (e.g. UCSD leasing a lot on campus to Target), which currently show up as zero (black color).